 Chrome does an excellent job of storing your browsing history, cache, and cookies to optimize the performance and usability of surfing the internet.
-That said, if you’re privacy-minded or just like to run a tight ship, clearing away old browser data is a good practice to do on a regular basis.
+That said if you’re privacy-minded or just like to run a tight ship, clearing away old browser data is a good practice to do on a regular basis.

 You can quickly access sites you’ve previously visited because the web content is cached and quick to load.
 Websites store cookies on your computer that contain information such as site preferences and login status.
 Every site you visit is stored in your browser history unless you’re using private browsing mode.

-Although Chrome allows you to automatically clear your cookies each time you close the browser, clearing your history and cache need to be done manually.
+Although Chrome allows you to automatically clear your cookies each time you close the browser, clearing your history and cache needs to be done manually.
 Fortunately, the process is simple, but for those of you who’ve never done it before, simply follow the steps below.

 Sometimes a fresh start is necessary, especially if you’re experiencing problems with the browser.

 How to Delete Google Chrome Cache, Cookies, and Browsing History

 To delete the browsing history, cache, and cookies using Chrome’s settings follow these steps: